BEEHIVE – BLACK-A-MOOR-LADY – CASTLE BOWLING GREEN, CASTLE YARD

 A Blackamoors Head is recorded 1776 no address given.

-A conundrum, the above may not be connected.
+A conundrum, the above may be connected.

 A Beehive is recorded in Castle Yard in an 1828 directory.
 John Hinks, victualler.
 A newspaper article of 1825 describes the Bee Hive (late Castle Inn Castle Yard) It was here that a private theatre in a room called the Turret at the Bee Hive Public House every Monday a dance or Masquerade was held which created a disturbance, often in the st from the parties going home.